 Arch and his little surprises

 Since switching from Windows and macOS, I’ve been running Arch Linux.
-It’s a great, stable distro, and I can’t imagine wanting to use anything else.
+It’s a great, stable distro, and I can’t see myself wanting to use anything else any time soon.
 Like any operating system, Arch has its quirks.
-There are some things you assume come as standard, but on Arch you have to install a little extra.
+There are some things you’d expect to be included by default, but on Arch you have to install a little extra.
 You’re not always aware of this until you come across it.

-This weekend, I made what is likely to be my final switch of window manager for the time being.
-And I say for the time being deliberately, because anyone who follows me knows I tend to switch quite often.
-Time to look back on that journey, and explain why I’ve now ended up with something that’s actually been around for years.
+This weekend, I’ve made what is, for the time being, my latest switch of window manager.
+And I deliberately say for the time being, because anyone who follows me even a little knows that I tend to switch quite often.
+It’s time to look back on that journey, and explain why I’ve now ended up with something that’s actually been around for years.

 Python as a configuration language – that appealed to me